 The Director of the Richter Center reports directly to the Vice Provost and Vice President for Academic Affairs.
 This reporting structure reflects the academic nature of Richter Center programs and the fact that the Center’s programs serve the entire campus.

 The Richter Center works closely with other programs and departments at Fresno State that are also involved in community engagement and service efforts.

-These include, but are not limited to: Fresno State Humanics, Career Development Center, Division of Student Affairs, Financial Aid, the Community Service Scholarship Program, and the Scholars in Service program.
+Fresno State has been recognized for exceptional community service programming.
 In 2007, Fresno State was one of the first 76 colleges and universities to be awarded the Carnegie Foundation’s “Community Engagement” Classification.
 This classification was renewed in 2015.